Obrelix/Maze-Battlegrounds-Tabletop-Arcade/README.md

 To run the game locally on your computer:
 1. Clone this repository.
 2. Open `index.html` in any modern web browser.

 ## 📟 Installation (Hardware Version)
+*(Coming Soon: Instructions for setting up the Raspberry Pi environment using rpi-rgb-led-matrix library)*2.
+Open `index.html` in any modern web browser.

+## 📟 Installation (Hardware Version)
 *(Coming Soon: Instructions for setting up the Raspberry Pi environment using rpi-rgb-led-matrix library)*